kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

   )
 ```

-We can view this app directly from our R session
+We can view this app directly from our R session, which will open the application in the browser:

 ```r
 ##  show.app(app=p2web, name='app')
 ```

 This app will now be viewable as long as our R session is running.
-However we also have the option to serialize this app into a binary file on our hard drive that will allow us to view it after we close the R session directly from our browser.
-This takes about a minute to generate.
+However we also have the option to serialize this app into a binary file `*.bin` on our hard drive that will allow us to view it after we close the R session directly from our browser:

 ```r
 ##  p2web$serializeToStaticFast('demo_pbmc.bin', verbose=TRUE)
 ```

-The more in-depth demo regarding the web application and how it is used can be found [here](https://www.youtube.com/watch?v=xzpG1ZYE4Og).
+For the more in-depth demo regarding how to use the web application to analyze datasets, please check [here](https://www.youtube.com/watch?v=xzpG1ZYE4Og).

 You can view the offline app by pointing your browser to http://pklab.med.harvard.edu/nikolas/pagoda2/frontend/current/pagodaLocal/index.html

 The file can also be shared by uploading it to a web server and be viewed remotely by navigating to the following URL: http://pklab.med.harvard.edu/nikolas/pagoda2/frontend/current/pagodaURL/index.html?fileURL= [URL TO FILE]

-Finally don't forget to save your pagoda2 object (serializing is not a substitute for saving)
+Finally don't forget to save your pagoda2 object as an rds object:

 ```r
 ##  saveRDS(r, 'pagoda2object.rds')